Xardas0327/Learning2DEngine/Documentations/Learning2DEngine/Render.md

 **DoWithAllComponents**
 Firstly it refresh and reorder the `BaseRendererComponent` objects.
-After that it calls the Draw() function of the objects if the object is not in the removeableComponents and the component and its gameObject are active.
+After that it calls the Draw() function of the objects if the object is not in the removableComponents and the component and its gameObject are active.
-Note: the code have to check the removeableComponents again, because maybe another component removed/destroyed the actual component in actual frame.
+Note: the code have to check the removableComponents again, because maybe another component removed/destroyed the actual component in actual frame.
 ```cpp
 void DoWithAllComponents() override;